Own Antique Stove ...

 Jack Santoro, founder of TOAC, was a

-jewel to put up with me and my incessant questions.
+jewel to put up with me.
 In the end, I had the

 thermostat and safety valves rebuilt, and replaced one thermocouple for